-Reporting of ABCP programme information when a transaction is funded by multiple ABCP programmes
+Consolidated ABCP Reporting reporting of ABCP programme information when a transaction is funded by multipleinvolving more than one ABCP programmes and/or more than one ABCP transaction Modified

-Q5.1.8 Art.
-4, paragraph (2)(b) of the draft disclosure technical standards states that the reporting entity shall make information available on "each ABCP programme which is funding the ABCP transactions".
-How should this requirement be fulfilled when an ABCP transaction is syndicated and funded via multiple ABCP Programmes, each managed by a different Sponsor?
+(a) Article.
+4, paragraph (2)(b) and Article 8(2)(b) of the draft disclosure technical standards states that the reporting entity shall make information available on "each ABCP programme which is funding the ABCP transactions".
+How should thieses requirements be fulfilled when an ABCP transaction is syndicated and funded via multiple ABCP Programmes, each managed by a different Sponsor?
 Is there a requirement for each ABCP Programme Sponsor to report on the programme level details of other ABCP Programmes funding the transaction?